Ice Navigation in Canadian Waters

-As the ship leaves the satellite area of coverage the strength of the link with the satellite will become variable, gradually decline, and then become unusable.
+As the vessel leaves the satellite area of coverage the strength of the link with the satellite will become variable, gradually decline, and then become unusable.
 When the strength has diminished below that useable for voice communications, it may still be possible to send telexes.
 Upon the ship's return to the satellite area of coverage there may be problems in obtaining the satellite signal and keeping it until the elevation is well above the horizon.

-4.11.12 Mobile Satellite (MSAT) / SkyTerra Communications Satellite System
+4.11.12 Mobile Satellite (MSAT) / SkyTerra communications satellite system

-4.11.13 Iridium Satellite System
+4.11.13 Iridium satellite system

-The Iridium satellite constellation consists of 66 cross-linked Low Earth Orbit (LEO) satellites, plus spares, that orbit from pole to pole with an orbit of roughly 100 minutes.
+The Iridium satellite constellation consists of 66 cross-linked low Earth orbit (LEO) satellites, plus spares, that orbit from pole to pole with an orbit of roughly 100 minutes.
 This design means that there is excellent satellite visibility and service coverage at the North and South poles.

 4.12 Search and Rescue

-4.13 Reporting Oil Spills
+4.13 Reporting oil spills

 Any incident involving the spillage of oil or petroleum lubricating products into the marine environment must be reported immediately to NORDREG CANADA.
 In addition, the operator should report the incident to the 24-hour Spill Report Centre.

-Nunavut and Northwest Territories: (867) 920-8130.
+Nunavut and Northwest Territories (Yellowknife): (867) 920-8130

 4.14 Fuel and water

-The ASPPR requires all vessels operating in the Zones to have sufficient fuel and water on board to complete their intended voyages and to leave all Zones.
+The ASSPPR requires all vessels operating in the NORDREG Zones to have sufficient fuel and water on board to complete their intended voyages and to leave all Zones.
 A vessel’s capability of making its own fresh water will be taken into account in this regard.
 There are no refuelling or watering facilities in the Arctic unless the cruise operator makes special arrangements during the planning phase.
-Transport Canada will require an estimate of fuel consumption anticipated for the full voyage and NORDREG will need to be informed of the volume of fuel on board prior to the vessel entering the first Zone.
+Transport Canada will require an estimate of fuel consumption anticipated for the full voyage and NORDREG CANADA will need to be informed of the volume of fuel on board prior to the vessel entering the first Zone.

 Environmental effects of a harmful nature are becoming an increasingly important concern in marine navigation.
 This concern applies to navigation in ice-covered waters where special navigational considerations may have a potential for environmental disturbance.
 While it is clear that accidents can have a detrimental effect on the environment, even normal marine operations have the potential to affect valued components of the environment.
 Valued components may include the following:

-- rare or threatened species or habitats;
+- rare or threatened species or habitats

-- species or habitats which are unique to a given area;
+- species or habitats which are unique to a given area

-- species or habitats which are of value for aesthetic reasons;
+- species or habitats which are of value for aesthetic reasons

 - cultural and socio-economic practices of local populations